Capay Valley AVA

 Capay Valley is an American Viticultural Area (AVA) situated in the landform, Capay Valley, in northwestern Yolo County of Northern California.
-The wine appellation was established on December 20, 2002 as the nation's 147^{th}, the state's 85^{th} and the county's fourth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition from Tom Frederick and Pam Welch of Capay Valley Vineyards proposing a viticultural area in Yolo County known as "Capay Valley."
+It was established as the nation's 148^{th}, the state's 89th and the county's fourth wine appellation on December 20, 2002 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition from Tom Frederick and Pam Welch of Capay Valley Vineyards proposing a viticultural area in Yolo County known as "Capay Valley."

 The 102400 acre area is a warm, sunny valley nestled between the Blue Ridge Mountains and the Capay Hills bordering Napa, Lake and Colusa Counties about 80 mi northeast of San Francisco.
 The valley has several winegrape growers including the petitioner, Capay Valley Vineyards, its largest winery whose vintages received gold and silver medals from the California State Fair and silver and bronze from the Orange County Fair.
 At the outset, there were approximately 25 acre of cultivation in the valley.
 The plant hardiness zones are 9a and 9b.